-The Funds' participation in loans of securities may affect the amount, timing, and character of distributions to Fund shareholders.
+Each Fund's participation in loans of securities may affect the amount, timing, and character of distributions to U.S. holders.
 If the Funds participate in a securities lending transaction and receive a payment in lieu of dividends (a "substitute payment") with respect to securities on loan in a securities lending transaction, such income generally will not constitute qualified dividend income and thus dividends attributable to such income will not be eligible for taxation at the rates applicable to qualified dividend income.
-In addition, dividends attributable to such income will not be eligible for the dividends-received deduction for corporate shareholders.
+In addition, dividends attributable to such income will not be eligible for the dividends-received deduction for corporate U.S. holders.

-Although dividends generally will be treated as distributed when paid, any dividend declared by the Funds in October, November or December and payable to shareholders of record in such a month that is paid during the following January will be treated for U.S. federal income tax purposes as received by shareholders on December 31 of the calendar year in which it was declared.
+Although dividends generally will be treated as distributed when paid, any dividend declared by the Funds in October, November or December and payable to U.S. holders of record in such a month that is paid during the following January will be treated for U.S. federal income tax purposes as received by U.S. holders on December 31 of the calendar year in which it was declared.
 In addition, certain distributions made after the close of a taxable year of the Funds may be "spilled back" and treated for certain purposes as paid by the Funds during such taxable year.
-In such case, shareholders generally will be treated as having received such dividends in the taxable year in which the distributions were actually made.
+In such case, U.S. holders generally will be treated as having received such dividends in the taxable year in which the distributions were actually made.
 For purposes of calculating the amount of a RIC's undistributed income and gain subject to the 4% excise tax described above, such "spilled back" dividends are treated as paid by the RIC when they are actually paid.

-Fund distributions, if any, that exceed the Funds' current and accumulated earnings and profits may be treated as a return of capital to shareholders.
-A return of capital distribution generally will not be taxable but will reduce the shareholder's cost basis and result in a higher capital gain or lower capital loss when the shares on which the distribution was received are sold.
-After a shareholder's basis in the shares has been reduced to zero, distributions in excess of earnings and profits will be treated as gain from the sale of the shareholder's shares.
+Fund distributions, if any, that exceed each Fund's current or accumulated earnings and profits may be treated as a return of capital to U.S. holders.
+A return of capital distribution generally will not be taxable but will reduce a U.S. holder's cost basis and result in a higher capital gain or lower capital loss when the Fund shares on which the distribution was received are sold.
+After a U.S. holder's basis in the Fund shares has been reduced to zero, distributions in excess of earnings and profits will be treated as gain from the sale of the shareholder's shares.